Single Vineyard Selection

 Fruit for this collection comes from single-vineyard sites that best represent the sub-regional and varietal idiosyncrasies.

-Singlefile’s Mount Barker Riesling represents a shift in style from the 2014 expression.
-It’s a far more austere, dry wine with loads of character.
+Singlefile’s Mount Barker Riesling represents a dry style with loads of character.
 The fruit hails from the Pearse Vineyard, an established dry-grown site on the south-west plains of Mount Barker.
 It’s light in colour but heavy on citrus and grapefruit aromatics.
 The palate is characterised by the cutting drive of the wine, and displays intense citrus flavours with subtle minerality, which will develop further with age.
 The wine has a long finish with gorgeous lingering acidity.